 NextEra has been actively communicating with all First Nation and Métis communities who express interest in its projects.
 In southern Ontario, these efforts have been ongoing since approximately 2007.
-Up to twenty Aboriginal communities, some of which have interest in multiple projects, have been contacted for information sharing and discussions about the eight NextEra wind energy projects with FIT Contracts, including Adelaide.
+Up to twenty Aboriginal communities, some of which have interest in multiple projects, have been contacted for information sharing and discussions about the eight NextEra wind energy projects with FIT Contracts, including Goshen.

-While the Director's List identified seven communities, ten First Nation governments (see Section 2.1) were directly consulted about Adelaide.
-One of them has recently confirmed they do not need to be consulted about the Project.
-No Métis communities have expressed interests or asserted rights in this Project.
+While the Director's List identified eight communities, eleven First Nation and Métis governments (see Section 2.1) were directly consulted about Goshen.
+One of the communities identified by the Director has confirmed they do not need to be consulted about the Project.
 The process of communication will continue with the interested communities throughout the Project's life cycle (i.e. through planning, construction, operations and decommissioning).